ARTICLES

 Do Foxtail Agaves Die After Flowering?

-As earlier stated, yes, after the Agave attenuata blooms, the plant with its beautiful flower Agave attenuata flower will slowly die back, as it puts all of its energy into producing the flower stalk.
+As earlier stated, yes, after the Agave attenuata flower, the plant with its beautiful flower Agave attenuata flower will slowly die back, as it puts all of its energy into producing the flower stalk.
 But that’s before produces pups or offsets, which are small plants that grow from the base of the parent plant.

 Agave attenuata is a monocarpic plant that flowers only once in its lifetime.